YDJ-FE/ts-react-vite_or_webpack/README.md

-typescript + react + webpack admin starter

-this is a simple admin starter looks like:
+this is a simple admin starter (with typescript, react and webpack) looks like:

 <img src="./screenshot.png" width="900">